Rahul713713/Investment-Management/README.md

 # Investment-Management : Project Overview

-- Created multiple charts,graphs,boxplots,etc. in order to understand how to minimise the risk of losing money while lending to customers.
+- Created multiple charts,graphs,boxplots,etc. in order to understand the data and where the company shuould invest in order to avoid risks.
-- Worked on a dataset consisting of 39717 rows of data for 111 different features.
+- Worked with 3 different datasets by merging them together.
-- Performed univariate analysis as well as multivariate analysis on various features to understand the importance of every feature.
+- Cleaned the data in each datset and checked for missing values so that they can be merged together.
-- Used EDA to understand how consumer attributes and loan attributes influence the tendency of default rate.Thus,helped the company in understanding the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
+- Performed data analysis on the different datasets keeping in mind the two constraints provided by the compnay.

 # Problem Statement